dustinirving/offline-transactions/README.md

 5. Custimize the name, then tap Add in the upper-right corner.

-To install on desktop:
+### To install on your computer:

-Simply
+1. Simply click the plus icon in the right hand side of the address bar.
+2. Choose a name for the application.

 ## Usage